Capitol State Forest

 Fall Creek Campground and Trailhead

 This campground is a favorite among local equestrian groups.
 The trailhead provides access to hiking, horseback riding, and mountain biking opportunities.
 Fall Creek Campground has eight campsites, a horse corral and a restroom.
 Be sure to check the Capitol Forest event schedule above for events that could impact campground availability.
 Check out the Fall Creek Trail System map here.
-The campground will remain open on a first-come, first-serve basis until Oct.
-5.
+The campground is open from May 1 – November 31 on a first come, first served basis.
+Campers must register upon arrival.
+The camping limit is 7 days total within a 365-day period.

 Directions: From Waddell Creek Road continue west on Sherman Valley Road.
 At the intersection of Noschka Road go west on C-Line Road 3.3 miles.
 Turn left on C-6000 Road and go south 2.5 miles.
 Trailhead is on right.
 Get directions